 Read: Improper use causing antibiotic resistance

-caused by viruses while antibiotics are only effective against infections
+Colds are caused by viruses while antibiotics are only effective against infections caused by bacteria.

 Read: The most important thing South Africans should know about superbugs

 A report commissioned by the United Kingdom government earlier this year estimated that globally at least 700 000 people die each year from drug-resistant infections.
 If nothing is done, it projected that by 2050 antimicrobial resistance will cause the deaths of 10 million people every year – overtaking cancer.